undeadgrishnackh/one-click-minik8s/NOTES.md

         1. user exec installer_minik8s and after the title select action: TEST (fake doubles)
         1. user exec installer_minik8s and after the title select action: INSTALL (fake doubles)
     - Unit:
-        - assert the question
+        - ✅ assert the question
-        - assert the 4 options
+        - ✅ assert the 4 options
-        - assert the 4 actions related to every option
+        - ✅ assert the 4 actions related to every option
-        - assert the user input with a STUB (Exit simulation)
+        - ✅ assert the user input with a STUB (Exit simulation)
+        - 🚧 assert the wrong user input with two stubs (input + exit)

 - installer_title.py
     - Unit: